 Manage Your Online Reputation

 Reviews are important to provide social proof for future customers.
 What happens if you get a negative review?
-An unhappy customer may decide to vent on your My Business page.
+An unhappy student may decide to vent on your My Business page.

 Don’t panic if you get a bad review.
-Business owners worry about bad reviews, but they provide opportunities to engage your customers.
+School owners worry about bad reviews, but they provide opportunities to engage your customers.

 If someone’s unhappy with the service or product they received, respond to their review in a measured way.
 Ask them how you could improve or make the situation right for them.